3d-partons/partons/doc/markdown/partons_with_eclipse.md

 # Preparation of Eclipse to work with PARTONS {#eclipse_preparation}

-If you are using [our virtual machine](@ref vm), you may skip this section, as Eclipse provided there is fully configured to work with PARTONS.
-However, if you want to use your own installation, presumptively without using the virtualization technology, tips found here will help you to configure Eclipse properly.
+If you are using [our virtual machine](@ref vm), you may skip this section and go directly to the [summary](@ref eclipse_summary), as Eclipse provided there is fully configured to work with PARTONS.
+However, if you want to use your own installation, without the virtual machine, the tutorial found in this section will help you configure Eclipse properly.

 ## Installation {#eclipse_preparation_installation}

-You will need Eclipse (platform base), Eclipse CDT (support for C++) and EGit (plugin for Git revision control).
+You will need Eclipse (platform base), Eclipse CDT (support for C++) and EGit (plugin for Git revision control, if you want to clone the repositories directly from within Eclipse).
 At Linux systems the installation of those component can be achieved by using repositories:
 ~~~~~~~~~~~~~{.sh}
 # on Debian-like (Debian, Ubuntu, etc.) distribution
 sudo apt-get install eclipse-cdt eclipse-egit
 ~~~~~~~~~~~~~
-For other Linux distributions and operating systems some adjustments to the installation receipt may be needed.
+For other Linux distributions and operating systems some adjustments may be needed.
 You will need also all libraries required by the compilation of PARTONS.
 This subject is however covered in the wiki pages explaining the installation of PARTONS on [Linux](@ref linux) or [Mac](@ref mac).

 ## Get PARTONS code {#eclipse_preparation_git}